swagtop/bevy-flake/README.md

 # For your Nix system you can run:
 bevy run

+# Like cargo, build for other targets with '--target':
+bevy build --target aarch64-pc-windows-msvc

-# For web builds, you can run them, or bundle them like so:
+# For web builds, you can also run and bundle them like so:
 bevy run web --open
 bevy build web --bundle

-# Like cargo, build for other targets with '--target':
-bevy build --target aarch64-pc-windows-msvc
 ```

 If you've set the `src` config attribute, you can build your project using Nix: